mkendall42/tea-subscription-BE/README.md

 Mention a few gems?
 Mention tests (how to run them / check separately), bundle install and db setup, etc.

+## Database structure

+- Tea temperature is in Celsius (need to be sensible)

 ## Endpoints

 For each endpoint, (request type, path, params, incoming body, response body, JSON structure, response statuses, other notes)